 Key partner organisations

-UNHCR (the UN Refugee Agency) is an important partner for the Swedish Migration Agency, particularly with regard to the resettlement of quota refugees, but also in the work with various protection issues and international recommendations in the field of migration.
+United Nations High Commissioner for Refugees (UNHCR) is an important partner for the Swedish Migration Agency, particularly with regard to the resettlement of quota refugees, but also in the work with various protection issues and international recommendations in the field of migration.

 The International Organisation for Migration (IOM) provides support to the Swedish Migration Agency in connection with return and practical cooperation with regard to resettlement.

 The International Centre for Migration Policy Development (ICMPD) has a central role involving support and secretariat functions for the international migration dialogues, the Budapest Process and the Prague Process.
 The Swedish Migration Agency's cooperation with the ICMPD takes place primarily within the framework of international projects.

 Forums for collaboration and networks

 Intergovernmental Consultations on Migration, Asylum and Refugees (IGC) is an informal forum where officials in different countries can discuss and exchange information on issues of asylum and migration.
 IGC compiles inquiries, provides statistics and organises meetings on different themes.